marcocapano/MCChatModule/README.md

 ## Example

 Want to see it in action?
 There is an Example folder with an iOS Project ready to be tested on your devices!
+Download it and run ```pod install``` , then use the .workspace.

 <img src="/screenshots/screenshot1.png" width="250"><img src="/screenshots/screenshot2.png" width="250">